 The Eye Institute replaced the College’s satellite branches in the northern and central sections of Philadelphia.

-After a multi-million dollar renovation, The "New" Eye Institute opened in May 2011 with a state-of-the-art design for high quality patient care that also respects patient confidentiality.
-Renovations of the second floor, which houses administrative and faculty offices, a classroom, two conference rooms, and a small café were completed in late 2011.
+After a multi-million dollar renovation, The "New" Eye Institute opened in May with a state-of-the-art design for high quality patient care that also respects patient confidentiality.
+Renovations of the second floor, which houses administrative and faculty offices, a classroom, two conference rooms, and a small café were completed later that year.

 (now Oak Street Health)